 Hoc as described here is based on arithmetic expressions, similar to

-.
-The grammar for these expressions is the following:
+C. The grammar for these expressions is the following:

-(This is to be read: '' An expression
+(This is to be read: '' An expression is formed by either a

-or an array-name followed by
+number or a variable or an array-name followed by

-followed by an expression
+[ followed by an expression followed by ] or ...)

 Note that this notation is recursive in nature, allowing familiar expressions

-like e.g. sin(exp(b[i] * -1.5E-3))
+like e.g. sin(exp(b[i] * -1.5E-3)).

 Numbers are either floating point values in their usual notation

-(see scanf(3)): digits, decimal point, digits, e
+(see scanf(3)): digits, decimal point, digits, e or

-, exponent with sign, or written in hexadecimal notation just
+E, exponent with sign, or written in hexadecimal notation just

-as in ''C'' (e.g. 0xFF
+as in ''C'' (e.g. 0xFF meaning 255).

 Note, however, that hex constants are stored as floating point values